The principal indirect taxes are:

 Individual Tax Planning

 Resident individuals receive a personal allowance of $60,000 per year.
 Contributions to approved pension funds and deferred annuity contributions are limited to $30,000 per year.
+In addition, there are allowable claims of $10,000 for first time home owners and $60,000 for educational expenses outside of Trinidad and Tobago (excluding Regional Institutions).

-All income from employment is taxable whether received in Trinidad & Tobago or not.
-In the case of a resident who is neither ordinarily resident nor domiciled, other income arising outside of Trinidad & Tobago is taxed only if remitted here within the year of income.
+All income from employment is taxable whether received in Trinidad and Tobago or not.
+In the case of a resident who is neither ordinarily resident nor domiciled, other income arising outside of Trinidad and Tobago is taxed only if remitted here within the year of income.
 Since a person becomes resident after he is present for 185 days in a tax year, tax planning opportunities may arise.■